The Colgate Commitment

 Expanding the No-Loan Initiative

-Students with annual family income levels up to $175,000 will have their federal loans replaced with grants.
+Students with annual family income levels up to $175,000 will have their demonstrated need met with a financial aid package that does not include loans.

 Financial aid packages will cover the average cost of textbooks and classroom expenses